ple1n/offdict/README.md

 ## Known issues

-- It may return suboptimal results due to inferior algorithms while I'm trading for speed over accuracy.
-Better algorithms only exist on papers or are commercial at the time of implementing.
 - IBus seems to write into the PRIMARY of X11 (when I am using Wayland), which was intended to be user selection
 - Wayland can't set window on top https://github.com/tauri-apps/tauri/issues/3117 You have to set it manually (temporarily or permanently through system settings)
 - Wayland global shortcut https://github.com/tauri-apps/tauri/issues/3578